umbrand/brand/README.md

 The `ID` defaults to the millisecond timestamp of when the piece of information was collected.
 It has the form `MMMMMMMMM-N`, where N is a number >= 0.
 The idea is that if there are two entries at the same millisecond timestep, they can be uniquely identified with the N value.
 N begins at N and increments for every simultaneously created entry within the same millisecond.

-When a module wants to share data with others, it does so using a stream.
+When a node wants to share data with others, it does so using a stream.
 There are several advantages to using a stream:

 1. Data is automatically timestamped
 2. Adding new data to the stream is cheap, since it's stored internally as a linked-list.
-3. It makes it easy to have a pub/sub approach to IPC, since modules can simply call the `xread` command
+3. It makes it easy to have a pub/sub approach to IPC, since nodes can simply call the `xread` command
 4. It makes it easy to query previously collected data using the `xrange` or `xrevrange` command.
 Reading new data from either the head or the tail of the stream is computationally cheap.

-# Creating a new module
+# Creating a new node

-Modules can be written in any language.
-Modules are launched, and stopped, in the `run.sh` script.
-Conceptually, a module should [do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy).
-Modules are designed to be chained together in sequence.
-It should not be surprising if an experimental session applying real-time decoding to neural data would have on the order of 6-12 modules running.
+Nodes can be written in any language.
+Nodes are launched, and stopped, in the `run.sh` script.
+Conceptually, a node should [do one thing and do it well](https://en.wikipedia.org/wiki/Unix_philosophy).
+Nodes are designed to be chained together in sequence.
+It should not be surprising if an experimental session applying real-time decoding to neural data would have on the order of 6-12 nodes running.

-At a minimum, a module should have the following characteristics:
+At a minimum, a node should have the following characteristics:

 1. Catch SIGINT to close gracefully
 2. Have a `.yaml` configuration file

-Since it's inpredictable how modules will be stopped during a session, it's important to have graceful process termination in the event of a SIGINT being sent to the process.
-This is especially important because if processes are initiated using `run.sh`, the SIGINT sent to the bash script will be propagated to the module.
+Since it's inpredictable how nodes will be stopped during a session, it's important to have graceful process termination in the event of a SIGINT being sent to the process.
+This is especially important because if processes are initiated using `run.sh`, the SIGINT sent to the bash script will be propagated to the node.

 # Performance Optimization
 CPUs will scale their operating frequency according to load, which makes it difficult to get predictable timing.
 To get around this, we'll use `cpufrequtils`: